COAST-Lab/Chlorophyll-Fluorometer-/Data Analysis/Sample Measurements/Readme.md

 This fluorometer is a benchtop model with housing which positions the LED and the TSL2592 at a 90-degree angle as well as will be an opaque design as to eliminate any ambient light from impacting the measurements.
-The TSL 2591 is fitted with a red filter.
+The TSL 2591 is fitted with a red filter Rocsculux filter #19.
+This filter had a 56% transmission.
 The top of the benchtop design contains a hole that fits a cuvette.
 A cuvette is placed into the fluorometer with the water sample to begin testing.
 Design materials can be found at: https://github.com/COAST-Lab/Chlorophyll-Fluorometer-/tree/main/Firmware.